HuttleyLab/slideshow/README.md

 The PDF slideshow will include the notes and the slides.

 The PPTX slideshow will run in power point but it will render the slides as images so it won't really be easily editable.

+# Issues and Questions

+If you have any issues or questions please raise them in the issues tab of this repo and assign them to @khiron.